9 Best Engineering Internships for High School Students

 Application deadline: Applications close November 1 every year.

-Program dates: Eight weeks in the summer.
-Exact dates vary depending on the lab you choose.
+Program dates: Eight weeks in the summer, dates vary depending on the lab you choose.

-Eligibility: High school students who have completed at least grade 9, and are at least 16 years old when the internship begins, can apply.
+Eligibility: High school students who have completed at least grade 9 and will be at least 16 years old when the internship begins.
 Graduating seniors are eligible as well.
-There is room for some exceptions.
-Students are recommended to check whether their preferred lab choice has any other particular requirements.
+Check whether your preferred lab choice has any other requirements.

-MIT’s LLRISE program is tailored for those with a keen interest in radar systems.
-Throughout the program, participants delve into the intricacies of constructing small radar systems, including Doppler and range radars.
-Attendees have the opportunity to collaborate with highly skilled scientists and engineers, receiving guidance and support throughout the program.
+MIT’s LLRISE program is tailored for those interested in radar systems.
+Throughout the program, you will learn about the intricacies of constructing small radar systems, including Doppler and range radars.
+You will collaborate with scientists and engineers, receiving guidance throughout the program.
+The workshop is held at two locations: the MIT campus in Cambridge, MA, and the Lincoln Laboratory in Lexington, MA.
+This experience provides a unique opportunity to work alongside experts in radar systems.
+To learn more about this program, check out our complete guide here.

-Locations: Held at both the MIT campus in Cambridge, MA, and Lincoln Laboratory in Lexington, MA.
+Locations: MIT campus in Cambridge, MA, and Lincoln Laboratory in Lexington, MA.

 Application Deadline: To be announced

-Eligibility: Open to rising seniors passionate about STEM who hold US citizenship.
+Eligibility: Open to rising seniors who hold US citizenship.

 One other option — the Lumiere Research Scholar Program